gui88Abreu/EspMath/README.md

 # EspMath
-Library that implement tools to perform math operations optimized for ESP32 devices
+Library that implements tools to perform optimized math operations for ESP32 devices